NCrashed/BoreyEngine/README.md

 License
 =======

-Engine is publishing under GPLv3 license.
+Engine is publishing under Boost license.
 See LICENSE file.